 Meanwhile, Gotham City is a total shit show.
 Garbage is piling up everywhere, home to super rats that terrorize the city.
 It’s never explicitly stated, but I’m guessing it’s 1981.
 The clothes are very late 70s/early 80s, you can still smoke indoors, and both Blow Out and Zorro The Gay Blade are playing at the movies.
 People are starting to agitate.
 The city’s becoming increasingly dangerous.
 There’s an undercurrent of discontent.
 It isn’t safe.
 Arthur gets robbed, jumped, beaten.
 There’s a certain electricity in the air.
 We all know Joker to be a villain, but the way things are going, these people may see him as more of a hero.
 Kill the rich – that’s their slogan.
 Not a great time to be the Wayne family.
 But is Joker the symbol this rebellion needs?

 Arthur Fleck is nobody’s idea of a hero.
 He’s a mentally unstable man.
 He’s been in psych wards.
 He takes 7 different kinds of meds but still feels bad all the time.
 He keeps a joke diary filled with suicidal thoughts.
 “The worst part of having a mental illness,” he writes, “is people expect you to behave as if you don’t.”
-I’ve lost count of how many Jokers we’ve seen on screen now (feel free to help me out in the comments section if you can), but it truly feels like Phoenix doesn’t fuck with any of them.
+I’ve lost count of how many Jokers we’ve seen on screen now, but it truly feels like Phoenix doesn’t fuck with any of them.
 Truly, he and writers Todd Phillips and Scott Silver have created Arthur/Joker from the ground up.
 He is an amalgam of childhood trauma, torment, debasement.
 You really get the sense that if anything had gone even just a fraction differently, you’d end up with a different guy.
 Arthur’s natural reaction to the world isn’t insanity or violence or evil.
 He genuinely seems to want to bring joy to the world.
 He wants to make the people laugh.
 He is searching for a way in.
 He is searching, I suppose, for identity.
-For something that makes him real, makes him feel like there’s a reason why he exists.
+For purpose.
 But for one reason or another, this guy just keeps slipping through the cracks.
 There’s nobody to help him.
 If one person had reached out when he needed it, this would be a very different story.
 And I suppose that’s why this movie is so good.
 It doesn’t feel like a comic book movie, it feels more like Taxi Driver.
 It’s a character study.
 This man feels unpredictable, and yet we know his ending.
 There is a surprising amount of tension for a movie that can really only end one way.
 But director Todd Phillips creates this constant sense of swirling stress and anxiety, this emotional tautness by repeatedly having Arthur reach out.
 He doesn’t want to be a weirdo, or a loner.
 He wants that same connection that we all do.
 But society is keeping its distance.
 He’s isolated.
 He’s forgotten and ignored.
 We have countless opportunities to save the world from the Joker but we never do – we fail Arthur Fleck.
 Does the film show empathy toward him?
 I suppose it does, in many ways.
-Or at least to people who fall through the cracks, who get left behind.
+Or at least to people who fall through the cracks.
 Personally, I had a hard time feeling empathy toward his first victims.
 Arthur is a complex man living in some complex times.
 There is no single reason that tips him over into villainy.
 There are just an awful lot of cracks in the pavement.
 A chasm is bound to open up, which is maybe the scariest way to look at it.
 There is no vat of acid.
 Joker’s descent into madness, or crime, or evil, or whatever you want to call it – it’s grounded in reality.

 Comic books and super hero movies tend to deal in quite general archetypes of good and evil.
 This makes the characters instantly recognizable as hero or villain, but it also serves to put a distance between audience and character because there is little to relate to.
 Todd Phillips’ Joker is much more layered, which means at times you’ll root for him, and other times you’ll be disgusted by him.
 It’s a push-pull that few actors could pull off, and it’s why Joaquin Phoenix, already one of this generation’s biggest and truest talents, deserves an Oscar nomination, and as of right now, I’d say even the win.